OnurcanKoken/Google-Colaboratory-General-Usage/README.md

-# Google Colaboratory General Usage
+# TensorFlow_Workshops_Colab_General_Usage

-Just general cases that I have faced with as an error while running my codes in Google Co-lab
+I did not share much of my work yet here, I am tidying out my repository soon.

-I will share my colab codes here
+Just added general cases that I have faced with as an error while running my codes in Google Co-lab

-They will be all for Python 3
+Contact me for any problem

-Text me for any problem
+Onurcan Köken